Jacques Vallée: Paranormal research

 Vallée's ideas about Miracle at Fatima and Marian apparitions are that they are a class of UFO encounters.
 Vallée is one of the first people to speculate publicly about the possibility that the "solar dance" at Fatima was a UFO.
 Vallée has also speculated that UFO activity may have caused other religious apparitions, including Our Lady of Lourdes and the revelations of Joseph Smith.
 Vallée believes that religious experiences such as these should be studied outside of their religious contexts.

 Via professional association with SRI and independent friendships with Harold E. Puthoff and Central Intelligence Agency analyst Kit Green (who obtained a temporary security clearance for him in 1974), Vallée was intermittently consulted on classified remote viewing research (including the Stargate Project) throughout the 1970s and 1980s.
 During the early SRI experiments (led by Puthoff and Russell Targ in conjunction with Green as CIA contract monitor), he became acquainted with Uri Geller, Edgar Mitchell, Charles Musès, Andrija Puharich, Jack Sarfatti, Arthur M. Young, Edwin C. May, Pat Price and Ingo Swann.
 In 1973, Doubleday editor Bill Whitehead introduced Vallée to Ira Einhorn, a close confederate of Puharich; their association would span Vallée's business and paranormal networks until Einhorn was charged with murdering his ex-girlfriend in 1979.
 More recently, he has been associated with Robert Bigelow as a consultant to the National Institute for Discovery Science and a member of the scientific advisory board of Bigelow Aerospace.

+In 2022, Vallée co-authored a peer-reviewed paper with Stanford pathology professor Garry Nolan in the journal Progress in Aerospace Sciences, examining modern mass spectrometry techniques for analyzing unidentified materials.
+The paper applied these methods to a sample connected to a 1977 incident in Council Bluffs, Iowa, comparing the results to earlier isotopic analysis of the same material.